dannycab/phy472msu_s2021/syllabus.md

 ### Class Meetings

 We will meet three times weekly (MWF 12:40 PM - 1:30 PM Eastern Time) over Zoom.
-Attendance is not mandatory, but you are not likely to do well if you do not attend reguarly.
+Attendance is not mandatory, but you are not likely to do well if you do not attend regularly.
 Experience has shown that students who attend and engage with class meetings tend to earn 3.5-4.0s in my upper-level class.
 I do want class meetings to be engaging and useful for you, too, so I will try to my best to make sure that is the case.

 We will use a combination of large class meetings and breakout rooms.
 In large class meetings, I would appreciate if you were muted to cut down on background noise while others are speaking.
 You may use the chat, raise hand feature, or Slack as you see fit.
 Of course, you may also unmute yourself to ask a question or make a point.
 If you are comfortable with having your camera on during class, please do so.
 If not, please feel free to add an image of your liking (photo of yourself, illustration, etc.).